PX4/PX4-Autopilot/README.md

 	// convert to DCM from quaternion
 	Dcmf dcm(q_nb);

+	// you can assign a rotation instance that already exist to another rotation instance, e.g. dcm = euler;

+	// you can also directly create a DCM instance from euler angles like this dcm = Eulerf(roll, pitch, yaw);

 	// do some kalman filtering
 	const size_t n_x = 5;
 	const size_t n_y = 3;